 In simple terms, a communication protocol means in order to understand each other's meaning, both parties agree on some communication requirements in advance, such as data transmission format, synchronization method, transmission speed, transmission steps, error detection and correction methods, and control character definitions. etc., and it only exists in systems where signals are transmitted and received digitally.

-Digital and analog signals are actually just a way of signal transmission, no essential difference, and they can be converted into each other.
-Common analog signals are: 0-100mV, 0-5V, 0-10V, 4-20mA, and common digital models are I²C, SPI, CAN, 485, etc. In order to more intuitively show the difference between digital signals and analog signals, we use this analog signal digitization process diagram to introduce to you.
+Digital and analog signals are actually just a way of signal transmission, with no essential difference, and they can be converted into each other.
+Common analog signals are: 0-100mV, 0-5V, 0-10V, 4-20mA, and common digital models are I²C, SPI, CAN, 485, etc. In order to more intuitively show the difference between digital signals and analog signals, we use this analog signal digitization process diagram to introduce it to you.

 Two main steps of converting analog signals to digital signals are sampling and quantization.
 As can be seen from the figure, sampling is to collect the date on this continuous curve according to a certain time period and quantization is to obtain the specific value of each sampling point through comparison and directly generate the equal binary value.
 A more popular understanding: the analog signal is a line, and the digital signal is a point corresponding to a certain moment on the line.